Gkkumar2/Growth-Analysis-on-online-learning-platform/README.md

 <p align="justify">- Improve organic search rankings with the use of long-tail keywords, enhanced content (including case studies, testimonials, and success stories), and well-optimized landing pages.
 These SEO - based stratergies would attract more organic traffic.</p>

--<p align="justify"> Produce and promote educational content such as blogs, videos, and webinars that address user queries.
+<p align="justify">- Produce and promote educational content such as blogs, videos, and webinars that address user queries.
 This will drive organic traffic and enhance brand awareness.</p>

 ---